 But there was little time to get settled.
 There were appointments to get to, doctors to meet and plans to be finalized.
 The lifesaving mission was underway.

 Drs.
 Mutchnick and Rapp performed a cranial vault expansion.
 The procedure involved placing devices called distractors on Leyan’s head that would expand her skull over a period of time — countering the effects of Apert syndrome.
 After the skull was stretched out, bone would grow in to fill the gap.
-Once the new bone is in place, which likely will occur in late March, doctors can remove the distractors, and Leyan can return home.
+Once the new bone is in place, doctors can remove the distractors, and Leyan can return home.